kakaroto/Beyond20/README.md

 The options page was copied in part from the `D&D Beyond Toolbox` extension available [here](https://github.com/mouse0270/Beyonds-Toolbox/).
 The html and css files are licensed under the MIT license which is provided in the LICENSE.MIT file

-# FAQ
-**Q**: Is this extension the best thing ever or what?

-**A**: Yes.
-Yes, it is.

----

-**Q**: All I see in Roll20 is an empty message

-**A**: That's because the game in Roll20 is set up to use a character sheet template other than "D&D 5e By Roll20".
-Beyond20 uses display templates from that character sheet template to make the rolls, so if it's not the one used, it won't work.
-Support for other character sheet templates will be added in the future.

 # TODO
 - Add support for skills/items that have advantage/disadvantage notes (like disadvantage on stealth for heavy armor users)